aws-samples/aws-hybrid-storage-workshop/scenario-1/module-3/README.md

 2. Click **Next** on the Select Template page.
 3. Select your default VPC and any one of the subnets within that VPC.
 4. If you already have an Access Key Pair for this region that you have access to, enter that key pair.
-Otherwise, you will need to create a new key pair.
-Instructions to create a new key pair.
+Otherwise, you will need to create a new key pair. ([Creating a key pair using amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair))
 5. Leave Instance Typ as t2.medium
 6. If you already have an Access Key Pair for this region that you have access to, enter that key pair.
 Otherwise, you will need to create a new key pair.
 Instructions to create a new key pair.
 9. Enter the snapshot ID from the last nodule